 Learn More About Why You Got a Cavity

 Even though a majority of people experience cavities, they can still be easily prevented or treated with proper care from your dentist.
 To learn more, schedule a consultation with your dentist by calling Dr. Newman’s office today at 520-296-5439.
-We’re conveniently located inside the Colonial Verde Dental building in Tucson, AZ, and proudly welcome the residents of all surrounding communities.
+We’re conveniently located inside the Grant Road Professional Plaza in Tucson, AZ, and proudly welcome the residents of all surrounding communities.